-LNT U is a four-month program launching with an overnight retreat January 18, 2018, program days February 16 and March 22, and graduating April 20, 2018.
-Applications are open and accepted through December 1, 2017.
+LNT U is a four-month program launching with an overnight retreat January 17, 2019, program days February 22, March 22, and and April 19.
+A graduation luncheon will be held for participants and their supervisors on May 23.
+Applications are open and accepted through September 10, 2019.

 The LNT U opening retreat and program days will be held across North Texas.
 Locations and program details will be shared with attendees.

 LNT U creates a hub of Millennial ambassadors who share their new knowledge with peers and give a voice to their generation when discussing North Texas issues.

 The program days are focused on key areas impacting the future and vitality of North Texas: leadership, education and infrastructure.
 Each day provides a mix of professional development with a deep dive into regional topics such as demographics, infrastructure and sustainability.

 All participants will walk away with invaluable information on our region’s future along with a new network of young leaders.
 They will build a strong bond and work as a team to engage their generation in today’s regional issues.

 The cost for each student to go through the program is $1,500.
 The tuition covers all costs associated with the student's participation.
 A limited number of scholarships will be available to students that request financial aid.

 After all applications have been submitted, a selection committee will choose the group of participants they believe best fit the program.
 The selection committee will also decide which students are awarded scholarships based on financial assistance requests.

 The North Texas Commission Foundation serves as the convening agency in North Texas promoting collaboration between businesses, higher education institutions, NGOs and government agencies to deliver region-wide programs that address sustainable environments, STEM (science, technology, engineering and math) education, veterans and leadership training.